MasonCountney/aiclone/README.md

 ==================

 Updates to come:
-	I/Os
+	I/Os,
-	Defualt outputs
+	Defualt outputs,
-	virtual calsses for different GFs with custom ascii arts and responses
+	virtual calsses for different GFs with custom ascii arts and responses.